grantkelsay/Minimal-ToDo-App/README.md

 - **Quick Editing**: Inline editing for task details, making updates a breeze.

+- **Color Customization**: Use colors to create your own color coding system.

 - **Dark Mode**: Reduce eye strain with our beautiful dark mode.

 ## Future Features